maximepeter/website-alice/README.md

     - Implement the hide when click outside feature
 - Change the URL for articles, the spaces break the URL
 - Responsive design for phones :
-  - The map should be before the bullet points
-  - The bullet points should be aligned
   - The titles should keep on one line in the menus
-  - The article text should be bigger
-  - The photos in the slider should be bigger
-    -v Update the Argentina text
+  - Update the Argentina text